tinyplex/tinybase/site/guides/4_metrics_and_indexes/3_advanced_metric_definition.md

 sum, and an additional Row is added, its value can simply be added to the previous total.

-There are three types of shortcut you can add if the aggregation can benefit from them, and they can be provided as the final three parameters of the setMetricDefinition method.
+There are three types of shortcuts you can add if the aggregation can benefit from them, and they can be provided as the final three parameters of the setMetricDefinition method.
 These describe how to change the overall Metric when a number is added, removed, or replaced.